zhangssy/Circular-Polarization-Basis-Implementation/README.md

 # Circular-Polarization-Basis-Implementation
 Source code and datasets for "Integrating Linear and Circular Polarization Features for PolSAR Land Cover Classification with Deep Learning" in **International Journal of Applied Earth Observation and Geoinformation**

-The paper can be accessed through：*
+The paper will be published soon.

 ![image](https://github.com/zhangssy/Circular-Polarization-Basis-Implementation/blob/main/Source_code_and_datasets/results/flowchart.png?raw=true)